Sakorona/SDVMods/WeatherIllnesses/README.md

  - `StaminaDrain` - This is an int containing the default stamina drain for hazardous events.
 See the writeup (soon) for more information.
 Default is '2'.
 Valid range is any number between foo and bar.'

   - `ChanceOfGettingSick` - Controls the chance you'll get sick when conditions are matched.
 Default is set to '.7' for (70% chance).
 Valid Range is 0 to 1.

+  -`TooColdInside` - Double specifying the max temperature threshold to be too cold inside.
+Default is `8.4` (C).
+Valid Range is -100 to 100, really.

+  ### Changelog

+  1.0-beta.6
+  - Added in a more descriptive system that will give you different text for different reasons
+  - Now, if it's cold outside, and you have no heat inside, you might get sick

+  1.0-beta.5

+   - Updated for Stardew Valley 1.3.16